jsalinasf/cheat_sheets/kubernetesCommands.md

 	kubectl create -f pod-definition.yml

-### CREATE a Pod using a definition file
+### DELETE a Pod using a definition file

 Delete an existing Pod

 	kubectl delete pods pod_name

+* To delete all pods - USE IT CAREFULLY:

+    kubectl delete --all pods

 ### EDIT a Running Pod

-Edit definition file of a running pod
+Edit definition file of a running pod and then

+	kubectl apply -f pod-definition.yml

+If the definition file is not available or if you dont want to change it, use the following command:

 	kubectl edit pod pod_name

-### DELETE a Pod

-    kubctl delete pods pod_name

-* To delere all pods - USE IT CAREFULLY:

-    kubectl delete --all pods
+* Keep in mind that the last command DOES NOT UPDATE your definition file

 ### CREATE a ReplicaSet